 IMPORTANT: Printed versions of applications will not be considered.
 In order to be equitable to all applicants, applications that miss these deadlines will not be considered.
 Applications not submitted to Internationalization by the final deadline will not be considered for any reason.
 It is up to the applicant to make certain that the application has been submitted by the Internationalization deadline with the necessary supporting materials.
+All proposals must be forwarded as one PDF file per applicant (the PDF file should contain all of the documentation listed in 1-3 of the "Guidelines and Proposals Checklists" section).

 The Internationalization Grants are intended to provide support for significant international endeavors and/or as seed money for projects and pilots that should become self-sustaining.
 They are not intended as a source of ongoing multi-year financial support.
-Proposals that fall within the fol-lowing categories will be considered; please indicate which grant you are applying for on your application.
+Proposals that fall within the following categories will be considered; please indicate which grant you are applying for on your application.
 ONLY ONE CATEGORY SHOULD BE SELECTED.

 1. FACULTY Professional Development